National Coalition Against Domestic Violence: Day of Unity

-The Day of Unity soon became an entire week devoted to a range of activities conducted at the local, state, and national level.
+The Day of Unity expanded to become an entire week devoted to a range of activities conducted at the local, state, and national level.

 Each year, the Day of Unity is celebrated the first Monday of Domestic Violence Awareness Month.

 Media

 National Coalition Against Domestic Violence creates public service announcements to help increase awareness of domestic violence and help people affected by it to call the National Domestic Violence Hotline at 1-800-799-SAFE (7233).

 History

 National Coalition Against Domestic Violence began at the United States Commission on Civil Rights hearing on battered women.
 Beginning as 100 individuals, it became thousands of members working together and sharing their experiences with domestic violence, homophobia, sexism, racism, and ageism.
 NCADV was officially incorporated as a nonprofit organization on September 22, 1978.